Draft Mode

 The questions get you the foundation.
 But people aren't static.
 Someone has a conversation on Tuesday that shifts how they think about the market.
 They get fired up in a board meeting about something nobody expected.
 They read something that changes their mind.

-If you're still writing from the same voice profile six months later without new input, you'll drift back to assumptions.
+If you're still writing from the same voice profile six months later, you'll drift back to assumptions.

 The system I'm building: the person keeps a running log.
 Doesn't need to be formal.
-Could be voice memos transcribed through Whispr or any dictation tool.
+Voice memos through Whispr or any dictation tool.
 A shared doc where they drop a few sentences when something hits them.
-A weekly five-minute brain dump — "here's what I was thinking about this week."
-It takes less time than replying to a Slack thread.
+A weekly five-minute brain dump — here's what I was thinking about this week.
+Takes less time than replying to a Slack thread.

 You drop each week's input as a dated file in their folder.
 Next time you open Cowork and ask it to write something, it reads the voice profile and the raw input fresh.
 No processing step, no summaries.
 The raw material is the system.

-It replaces the Slack mining, the all-hands scraping, the recycled transcripts.
-Fresh, real, their material every week.
+It replaces the Slack mining, the all-hands scraping, the same recycled transcripts.
+Just fresh, real material every week.

 What This Actually Produces